Apply for WE Cornell

 The W.E.
-Cornell program helps graduate STEM women commercialize their innovations and overcome the challenges of leading a growing technology-based business.
+Cornell program helps STEM women commercialize their innovations and overcome the challenges of leading a growing technology-based business.
 Combining a proven entrepreneurship curriculum with a focus on leadership development and empowerment, participants will finish the program prepared to take the next steps in their entrepreneurship journey.

 The Kauffman Foundation, a nonprofit that focuses on researching the entrepreneurial climate in the United States and supporting entrepreneurship programs, identifies some of the key barriers facing women entrepreneurs: